gabrielvpina/dotfiles/README.md

 And now we launch our settings in gnome extensions.

 ## Hyprland
-The `.config` directories of both laptop and desktop hyprland, hyprpaper, waybar, alacritty and rofi.
+The `.config` directories of both laptop and desktop, these config files are for:
+- hyprland
+- hyprpaper
+- waybar
+- alacritty
+- rofi
 <img src="https://github.com/gabrielvpina/dotfiles/blob/main/pictures/hyprland_print.png?raw=true" width="850" height="550">